yanis-rad/Active-Swing-Damper-Project/README.md

 After initialization ASD operates in two main states, and reaches a third state in case of problems.
 The three states are:
-1. **Acceleration State:** accessed by default or when the rocker starts swinging in the opposite direction.
+1. **Acceleration State:** accessed by default or when the rocker changes its direction of rotation.
    In this state the PID is actively reacting proportionally to the angular velocity of the rocker.
 2. **Deceleration State:** accessed once the rocker reaches a local peak of angular speed and starts to decelerate.
    In this state the motor enters braking mode to stop the flywheel before reversing direction.